-This dual transformation is opening up a wide range of obligations relating to labour policy.
-In particular, a socially and democratically successful transformation includes securing income, social standards and professional development opportunities for all employees.
-Neither technological utopias nor dystopias are helpful in this respect – what is needed is a sound understanding of how the socio-technological development is unfolding in concrete terms.
-This varies from industry to industry and from company to company.
-The effects on work and employment are correspondingly broad.
+The range of labor policy fields of action in the course of the double transformation is large.
+A successful socio-democratic transformation includes, above all, securing income, social standards and professional development opportunities for all employees.
+Neither technological utopias nor dystopias are helpful here – what is needed is a well-founded understanding of how socio-technological development unfolds in concrete terms and which political decisions are required accordingly in order to manage a fair transformation – a just transition.
+This differs from industry to industry and from company to company.
+The effects on work and employment are correspondingly wide-ranging.